hjoliver/dr-failover-cylc-8/README.md

        and remove the held tasks once the flow reaches them
  4. once the prep task(s) finish, release (unhold) the start tasks

-## Generic Aspects
+## Generic Aspects of Workflow DR

-This section briefly covers several more generic aspects of the DR problem.
-These are relatively easy to achieve one way or another and don't require a lot of specialist Cylc knowledge.
+This section briefly covers aspects of the DR problem that are relatively easy to achieve one way or another and aren't particular Cylc-specific.

 ### Updating Workflow Configs on the Remote Platform